revaturelabs/interviewquestions/Python/Python - File Handling/Write.md

  2.Open file in write mode.

- 3.Write a content into a file.
+ 3.Write the content into a file.

  4.Close file after completing the write operation.